0x48piraj/MusFi/README.md

 > **This is your opportunity to show the world the work that has been keeping you up at night.
 So, if you are tirelessly tinkering with a tech project that solves complex problems and has applications to benefit society, and want to win great prizes, we want to hear from you.**

+# My Project !

+## Transmit music over the Visible Light Spectrum using Li-Fi.

+> Imagine a place with no-wires/routers/modems Whatsoever!

+**Worth Investing!
+Right ?**

+> **Light Fidelity(Li-Fi)** is an emerging super-fast/super-sexy technology that can be implemented in every-aspect of **data-transmission** and probably, is the key of future-communication!

+## The Purpose
+> Other than Wi-Fi or any current transmission networks, LiFi is the healthier Alternative.
+Because, It works on Visible Light Spectrum.
+And so, No radiation !
+No EMF exposure !
+Nowadays, Music Streaming is becoming very popular and thus, My Project is near-Perfect solution for this, because light spectrum is also 10,000 times broader than the radio spectrum, providing greater bandwidth than WiFi.
+One more supporting factor is, that Li-Fi is blazingly fast !
+224 gigabits per second! or say, 18 BlueRay quality movies in one second !!
+And, So it may handle the tremendously growing internet population.
+Other than these, Li-Fi can also control the increasing frequency of Dead-Spots(Internet-Failures).

 ## Demonstration :
 [![Youtube Demo](https://img.youtube.com/vi/cRLjyrz-uKk/0.jpg)](https://www.youtube.com/watch?v=JOluPk97xYU "0x48piraj's Channel")